 La Maison d'Armorine

-Today you will find La Maison d’Armorine’s range in such luminary establishments as Bon Marché in Paris, in Australia, and even China.
-However, though the business has increased globally, their production and values have not changed.
-La Maison d’Armorine still has an Audebert (Alain) at the helm.
-And they still use cane sugar and local ingredients in small batch (50kg) production, with made-to-order freshness, cooked up in copper pots.
-Not a bad evolution for something that started out as a bit of summer fun.
+Today, you will find La Maison d’Armorine’s range—salted caramels, chocolat noir-enrobed caramels, chewy Florentins, and more—in such luminary establishments such as Le Bon Marché in Paris.
+Although the business has increased globally, their production and values have not changed.
+La Maison d’Armorine still has an Audebert (Alain) at the helm and they still use cane sugar and local ingredients in small batch (50kg) production, with made-to-order freshness, cooked in copper pots.